OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 		1. JT - lets go thru the Use Cases for roles and groups and authorisation
 		2. RGr - We currently use the Security Service to control data access (as well as metadata access).
 We do need something to do this - maybe GeoNetwork?
 		3. JT - that would be part of the Data Policy work package; though we may need to do some implementation work to get GeoNetwork to provide a token to allow a 3rd party service to verify a user can access a piece of data.
-		4. A-OWIS-TC-2016-23: JT - Include the requirement for the Security Service to control data access in the Data Policy workpackage.
-OWIS-A
+		4. ACT-OWIS-TC-2016-23: JT - Include the requirement for the Security Service to control data access in the Data Policy workpackage.
+OWIS-ACT
 		5. GeoNetwork accreditation/authorisation options are 1.
 Local (light weight) 2.
 LDAP 3.
 External SAML2 ID provider.
 		6. LM - what tech provides that?
 		7. JT - Apache Shibboleth for SAML2, Spring for LDAP.